Resimplify is where all interfaces get reviewed.

 This is what we do best.
 This is Resimplify.

-To better understand Resimplify and why our values and views on design are the way they are you need to know our founding story with Derek Jensen, our founder, at the center.
+To better understand Resimplify, and why our values and views on design are the way they are, you need to know our story.

-Fast forward to freshman year in college, Derek is getting into the exercise and hobby of blogging.
-He is also the technology opinion columnist for his university's newspaper and at this point more and more people own handheld devices to get them through the day.
+Fast forwarding to college, Derek became active in blogging.
+Being the technology opinion columnist for the Iowa State Daily, he realized that more people were relying on handheld devices to get them through the day.

-Design was and will always be at the core of Derek.
-Derek started Resimplify based upon the idea of rethinking what is already real for something better understood.
+Resimplify is based upon the idea of rethinking what exists for something better understood.

-Resimplify is & will continue to push design forward by reviewing & critiquing interfaces.
+Resimplify is and will continue to push design forward by reviewing & critiquing interfaces.